jonasblunck/ccm/README.md

 CCM is a tool that analyzes c, c++, c#, javascript and TypeScript code and reports back with cyclomatic complexity metric.

-There are two parts included with the installer:

-* CCM.exe; a command line executable that will analyze code bases and report back with cyclomatic complexity metrics.
-* vsCCM; a Visual Studio 2008, 2010 and 2012 add-in that will add a new toolbar for integrating CCM with Visual Studio.

 ## Command line usage
 To use CCM.exe, simply use one of the two modes for invocation: